pugzillo/ticketpricing_bymusicgenres/README.md

 Used the SeatGeek API to retrieve information on ticket resales and the Spotify API to retrieve information on musical features of artists playing concerts.

     - Number of concerts: 30,634 (10/08/2019 to 12/31/2029, US Events)
+        - 90 features: Concert Announcement Info, Venue Information, Price Information, Performer Information, etc.
     - Number of Musical Acts: 7,609
     - Songs by Performing Musical Acts: 643,457
+        - Spotify generated muscical features: Music Energy, Danceability, etc.

 I aggregated the data using the mean to come up with an average resale price across all concerts for a respective artist.
 To come up with a musical profile, all songs in an act's discography was averaged together.

+Also, I modeled the concert data with just the features from SeatGeek.

-Tools: Python, Numpy, Pandas, Matplotlib, Scipy, Seaborn, Multiprocessing, Spotipy, Jupyter Notebook
+Tools: Python, Numpy, Pandas, Matplotlib, Scipy, Seaborn, Spotipy, Jupyter Notebook, Sklearn, Glob, StatsModels, Multiprocessing

 ## Results and Insight